The name of a function parameter may contain only letters, digits, and "_". The first character must not be a digit.

 A read-only member variable xy of some object can be assigned a value only "from inside the object" via the path self.xy, i.e., from within functions belonging to the current class or its implementation.
 It is write-protected against access "from outside".

 This attribute is enabled only if the member variable is accessed via set/get functions (see next paragraph).
-It allows you to defer the implementation of the set/get functions to a derived class: The set/get functions are abstract.
+It allows you to defer the implementation of the set/get functions to a derived class: So actually the set/get functions are abstract.

 If a member variable xy has this property then set/get functions are generated for it in the implementation of the containing class.
 Every read or write access to the variable is redirected implicitly through these get/set functions.
 Only these set/get functions themselves may directly access the variable.
 In this way you can supervise every access attempt to the variable and, by properly modifying the default set/get functions, achieve additional side effects or perform access permission checks.

-Consumable member variables are used for producer/consumer synchronization in Lava.
+Consumable member variables are used for producer/consumer synchronization in Lava (not yet implemented).

 The mode of a member variable may be mandatory (default), optional, or placeholder.
 If optional, the parameter may assume the special null value Ø ("undefined").
 Placeholder members cannot be accessed at all.
 They are used in forms to describe fields that are to be filled in only in a later step by some other person, although they are visible from the beginning.